freshmindpl/wyszukiwarkaregon/README.md

 //Initiate client
 $client = new RegonClient();

-//Some methods may throw exceptions so it's safer to catch them and process them in Your application try {
+//Some methods may throw exceptions so it's safer to catch them
+//and process them in Your application try {

     //Get session key from API